misfo/Shell-Turtlestein/README.md

 Optional Configuration
 ----------------------
-In your own `Packages/User/Shell Turtlestein.sublime-commands` file you can override the following settings:
+In your own `Packages/User/Shell Turtlestein.sublime-settings` file you can override the following settings:

   * `surround_cmd`: A two-element array that specifies text to append before and